Move Over Law in Virginia is Once Again a Reckless Driving Ticket in VA

 You may be asking why the history is important.
-It is important because you need to understand how seriously it is being prosecuted now in VA.
-The Virginia legislature repealed 46.2-921.1 and moved the new code section to 46.2-861.1 and made it a class 1 misdemeanor again.
-So once again, since it is a class 1 misdemeanor in Virginia, you face the maximum penalty of 1 year in jail, $2500 fine and 6 points on your driving record.
+It is important because you need to understand how seriously the Code of Virginia 46.2-861.1 (Class 1 Misdemeanor reckless driving charge) is being prosecuted now in VA.
+The Virginia legislature repealed 46.2-921.1 and created this new Code Of Virginia 46.2-861.1 and made it a VA class 1 misdemeanor reckless driving conviction again.

-Who are the individuals who are most affected by this new law?
+Who are the individuals who are most affected by this new Code of Virginia 46.2-861.1 reckless driving charge (Class 1 Misdemeanor) law?
 People who have a security clearance, immigration concerns, pilots, law enforcement officers, etc. are some of the different individuals most at risk.

-A VA Code 46.2-861.1 ticket is no longer a simple moving violation.
-You really should consider hiring a VA traffic lawyer.
-The reality is this can happen to anyone.
-For a lot of traffic offenses that are class 1 misdemeanors, you have to take an active role in violating the law.
-For example, to be convicted of most types of reckless driving, you have to actively violate the law, whether that is through speeding, driving recklessly and endangering life, limb or property, etc. The same applies if you are charged with a DUI or driving on a suspended license or driving without a license.
+The Code of Virginia 46.2-861.1 reckless driving (Class 1 Misdemeanor) ticket is no longer a simple moving violation.
+You really should consider hiring a Virginia reckless driving lawyer.
+The reality is, almost anyone can be charged with a Code of Virginia 46.2-861.1 reckless driving charge (Class 1 Misdemeanor VA) violation.
+For a lot of traffic offenses that are class 1 misdemeanors in VA, you have to take an active role in violating the law.
+For example, to be convicted of most types of Code of Virginia reckless driving offenses, you have to actively violate the law, whether that is through speeding, driving recklessly and endangering life, limb or property, etc. The same applies if you are charged with a DUI or driving on a suspended license or driving without a license in Virginia.

-This traffic ticket on the other hand can simply happen because you didn’t think you had enough time or room to switch over to another lane and move over from where the police officer is parked.
-VA Code 46.2-861.1 does give you the option of slowing down if you cannot move over.
+A Code of Virginia 46.2-861.1 reckless driving (Class 1 Misdemeanor VA) traffic ticket on the other hand can simply happen because you didn’t think you had enough time or room to switch over to another lane and move over from where the police officer is parked.
+The Code Of Virginia 46.2-861.1 reckless driving charge (Class 1 Misdemeanor in VA) does give you the option of slowing down if you cannot move over.
 The problem with that is now it is your word against that of a police officer.
-More often than not, in this kind of situation, you will probably have to go to trial to avoid a conviction of 46.2-861.1.
+More often than not, in this kind of situation, you will probably have to go to trial to avoid a reckless driving conviction of Virginia Code 46.2-861.1 (Class 1 Misdemeanor).
 Why?
-Because in a lot of these cases, the prosecutor will not cut you a break and you will be faced with the possibility of being convicted of VA Code 46.2-861.1 violation and have a class 1 misdemeanor conviction on your record or you have to go to trial and prove you did not do anything wrong.
+Because in a lot of these cases, the VA prosecutor will not cut you a break and you will be faced with the possibility of being convicted of Code of Virginia 46.2-861.1 reckless driving violation and have a VA class 1 misdemeanor conviction on your record or you have to go to trial and prove you did not do anything wrong.

-It is for this reason I strongly urge you to call my office and speak to either myself or one of the other skilled Virginia traffic lawyers in my office.
-A Virginia traffic lawyer in my office will discuss your case and talk about your options and how we can try to defend against a conviction of a VA Code 46.2-861.1 (Virginia Class 1 Misdemeanor Offense).
+It is for this reason I strongly urge you to call my office and speak to either myself or one of the other skilled Virginia reckless driving lawyers in my office.
+A Virginia reckless driving lawyer in my office will discuss your case and talk about your options and how we can try to defend against a reckless driving conviction of Code of Virginia 46.2-861.1 (Class 1 misdemeanor VA Offense).

 The following is the Virginia Code 46.2-861.1 in its entirety:

-- The driver of any motor vehicle, upon approaching a stationary vehicle that is displaying a flashing, blinking, or alternating blue, red, or amber light or lights as provided in § 46.2-1022, 46.2-1023, or 46.2-1024 or subsection B of § 46.2-1026 shall (i) on a highway having at least four lanes, at least two of which are intended for traffic proceeding as the approaching vehicle, proceed with caution and, if reasonable, with due regard for safety and traffic conditions, yield the right-of-way by making a lane change into a lane not adjacent to the stationary vehicle or (ii) if changing lanes would be unreasonable or unsafe, proceed with due caution and maintain a safe speed for highway conditions.
-A violation of any provision of this subsection is reckless driving.
+- The driver of any motor vehicle, upon approaching a stationary vehicle that is displaying a flashing, blinking, or alternating blue, red, or amber light or lights as provided in Code of Virginia 46.2-1022, Code of Virginia 46.2-1023, or Code of VA 46.2-1024 or subsection B of Code of VA 46.2-1026 shall (i) on a highway having at least four lanes, at least two of which are intended for traffic proceeding as the approaching vehicle, proceed with caution and, if reasonable, with due regard for safety and traffic conditions, yield the right-of-way by making a lane change into a lane not adjacent to the stationary vehicle or (ii) if changing lanes would be unreasonable or unsafe, proceed with due caution and maintain a safe speed for highway conditions.
+A violation of any provision of this subsection is reckless driving (Class 1 Misdemeanor VA).